Hidgons/technologies/chapters/tech/osgi.md

 :o: try to start with a sentence your wrote about the tech not a quote

+OSGi is a standard which focuses on providing universal gateway for the users.
+It has been widely use as a framework to integrated all the services for a home.

 > "The OSGi Alliance, formerly known as the Open Services Gateway initiative, is an
 > open standards organization founded in March 1999 that originally specified and
 > continues to maintain the OSGi standard" [@fa18-523-85-osgi].